 Researching into optimising the use of compostable plastics to look for a new design for packaging.

-The Solution The outcomes of these projects could be crucial to the plastic waste problem that we are experiencing, and it is a huge step from the UK in the fight to find innovative solutions to this worldwide issue.
+The outcomes of these projects could be crucial to the plastic waste problem that we are experiencing, and it is a huge step from the UK in the fight to find innovative solutions to this worldwide issue.
 The investment from UKRI could fundamentally make plastics and us as consumers more sustainable and environmentally-conscious, which will hopefully help reach the goal of dramatically reducing the amount of plastic waste entering the environment by 2025.